We have an incredible 25 years' experience in delivering science education activities and since we started we've reached almost a million pupils.

 All Generation Science shows and workshops are linked to the experiences and outcomes of the Scottish Government's Curriculum for Excellence.
 Our aim is to improve the teaching of science in Scottish primary schools and support teachers to deliver the curriculum.
 In essence, we make learning and teaching science fun!

-The next Generation Science tour will run from January to May 2017 and booking for the activities is open now.
+The next Generation Science tour will run from January to May and our new 2018 programme is now available.

 Find out more about Generation Science